 “Master…I’m a slave.
 No one’s apologized.
 No one ever should.”

 “Aeris, if one does something wrong or thoughtless then they should ask for forgiveness.
 I’m sorry for causing you any more fear.
 I tried to quell it with that kiss, but I only made it worse.”

 He took her fragile hand once more into the might of one.
 Running a thumb over her knuckles in gentle feather touch.
 To his lips he raised it up and kept her eyes within his.
-Letting smooth strokes sooth her skin while he reached over with his other hand.
+Letting smooth strokes sooth her skin while he reached over with his free hand.

 If the Cetra was startled by that gentle press she was shocked by the breakfast tray.
-“Master…what is that?”
+“Master, what…what is that?”
 She kept her gaze forward, refusing the torturous view.
 Until Aeris saw it, her stomach was quiet, but now hunger gnawed her insides.
 Eating has the disadvantage of wanting to do so again.